Evercred is a Credential Management Wallet for Medical Professionals

 Hospitals, on the other hand, operate on outdated systems.
 Some still rely on fax machines to verify credentials, making digital transfers difficult.
 This disconnect between medical professionals and hospital credentialing systems creates inefficiencies and risks.

-Evercred plans to tackle this issue with the use of AI.
-At the time, we needed a fantastic user experience to win the confidence of investors and customers.
+Prior to my joining the team had already sunset an application because it was trying to solve too many problems at once.
+They needed a fresh start, a tighter scope and a fantastic user experience to win the confidence of investors and customers.
 I took the leap to work at Evercred because two things stood out:

 • I resonated with the founder, Dr. Leah Houston’s, passion for solving this problem.